Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 Step 5: Securing The Battery Pack

 Once you have successfully reconnected your battery pack, replace any battery covers as necessary and close your bonnet.
-Give everything one final check and you're ready to test out your power pack!
+Give everything one final check, and you're ready to test out your power pack!

-How To Install New Battery?
+How To Install a New Battery?

 Installing a new battery should be pretty straightforward, especially if you have prior experience.

 First, check if you have sufficient bonnet clearance by getting your battery's dimensions.
-Inspect the tray for signs of corrosion and scrub the area clean with water and baking soda mix if necessary.
+Inspect the tray for signs of corrosion and scrub the area clean with a water and baking soda mix if necessary.
 You should also have ample knowledge of how to clean your battery terminals.
 Both dirt and rust can cause irreversible damage to your battery, so it's crucial to ensure none of these is present in your battery or installation area.

 Next, check all connections and tighten them as needed.
 Replace corroded terminal clamps or cables before placing your new battery in the tray.
 See that your tray's terminal posts are positioned the same as the battery.
 Tighten the hold-downs to secure your power pack and coat the posts with high-temperature grease.

-Work on your cables last, ensuring the positive cable is connected first followed by the negative.
+Work on your cables last, ensuring the positive cable is connected first, followed by the negative.
 Tighten just the right amount and you're all done!

 What about RV battery installation?
 These ones have a different setup, as they require a 12V dual battery system to power both your engine and appliances on board separately.
-This is needed to ensure that you effectively run your vehicle and accessories at the same time, especially in off grid camping situations.
+This is needed to ensure that you effectively run your vehicle and accessories at the same time, especially in off-grid camping situations.

 All set to work on that battery?
 Bring this for an easy-to-understand reference!
 You might want to check out our website as well for a wide range of portable power sources such as deep cycle batteries, solar panels, and power stations!